MDes International Design Strategy / Le Studio France

 - // Nantes (France)

-An international postgraduate program in two years in France taught in English, an immersive experience in the reality of design in France
+An immersive experience into the reality of design in France.

 This MDes program leads to the master’s level degree (Diplôme de design) certified by the French Ministry of Higher Education.

 In a context of globalization of exchanges, the understanding of other cultures and other value systems is a major asset for any designer.
 The MDes International Design Strategy / Le Studio France encourages the exploration of French culture in an applied interdisciplinary context.

 This program offers a great opportunity to carry out design projects in a multicultural context.
 It allows a good integration and a better approach of the methodology as taught at school through design practices.

 Le Studio France welcomes students from various nationalities and design backgrounds.
 It encourages a cross-cultural approach to design and collaborations that will enhance the creativity of the students.

 The goal of this program is to prepare adaptable and well-rounded design professionals that can address a wide range of design projects in a fast-changing world.